Netflix/metaflow-docs/docs/going-to-production-with-metaflow/scheduling-metaflow-flows/scheduling-with-aws-step-functions.md

 python parameter_flow.py step-functions trigger --alpha 0.5
 ```

 If you run `step-functions create` again, it will create a new version of your flow on AWS Step Functions.
 The newest version becomes the production version automatically \(due to the consistency guarantees provided by AWS Step Functions, it might be a couple of seconds before this happens\).
-If you want to test on AWS Step Functions without interfering with a production flow, you can change the name of your class, e.g. from ParameterFlow to ParameterFlowStaging, and `step-functions create` the flow under a new name.
+If you want to test on AWS Step Functions without interfering with a production flow, you can change the name of your class, e.g. from ParameterFlow to ParameterFlowStaging, and `step-functions create` the flow under a new name or use the [@project](../coordinating-larger-metaflow-projects.md/#projects-on-aws-step-functions--argo-workflows) decorator.

-Note that step-functions create creates a new isolated [production namespace](../metaflow/tagging#production-namespaces) for your production flow.
-Please read [Organizing Results](../metaflow/tagging) to learn all about namespace behavior.
+Note that `step-functions create` creates a new isolated [production namespace](../../metaflow/tagging#production-namespaces) for your production flow.
+Please read [Organizing Results](../../metaflow/tagging) to learn all about namespace behavior.

 In case your flow doesn't accept any parameters, and you would like to execute it from within the AWS Step Functions UI, you would need to pass in the following in the input dialog box: